Matthewwalker333/weather_dashboard/README.md

 ![Screenshot](hw6-screenshot.PNG)

 ## Weather Dashboard that retrieves data from 3rd party application's APIs.
+API for cities has a database for most cities world-wide!
+Please feel free to enter cities outside of the U.S. as well!

 ### APIs Used:
 - Weather API to get current weather based on city value